srdc/onfhir/onfhir-subscription/README.md

 }
 ```
 Click on **web-socket-test-1.html** to open the test client in browser.
+When opened, click connect to establish web socket connection with the first node.
-When opened, enter the if of the subscription you have created and click bind.
+Then, enter the id of the subscription you have created and click bind.
 It will print 'bound <subscription-id>'.

 Then create an FHIR resource that satisfies the criteria given in the FHIR Subscription, see the example below